Privacy and personal information

 - collect personal information about you from other organisations, entities or persons where you have authorised them to provide us with information or where the Privacy Act allows this.

-We may also collect personal information when it relates to an alleged offence or incident that we may investigate.
+We may also collect personal information from you or anyone else when it relates to an alleged offence or incident that we may investigate.

-What information do we collect when you visit our websites?
+What information do we automatically collect when you visit our websites?

 - the search terms you used